IamTheCarl/grid_engine/README.md

 Imagine Minecraft and Factorio had a baby, except you can also build flying ships as well.

 This is currently a very early work in progress.
-I'm still working out details of the road map.
+I'm still working out details.

 # Organization

-This project is split into two major parts.
+This project is split into three major parts.

 ## Native